From the Omnibus:

 The contents of this page describe the policies and procedures for the Complaint Review Board.

-Any member of the Realms community may submit a complaint to the CRB by emailing email@example.com.
-The party submitting the complaint (henceforth referred to as the Complainant) must, at a minimum, include the following information:
+Formal Complaints are the primary Cases submitted to the CRB.
+Any member of the Realms community may submit a Complaint to the CRB by emailing firstname.lastname@example.org.
+The party submitting the Complaint (henceforth referred to as the Complainant) must, at a minimum, include the following information:

 - The name of the Complainant.